C.02 Prisoner telephone calls

 - Complete Question "Is there anyone that you need to contact or let them know where you are?" on the Immediate Needs Checklist as ‘Yes’.

-- If the Operations Support Officer is unable to find the correct person or there is no answer, they will advise this is the case and the prisoner can be asked to nominate another person (start process at 3 above again).
+- If the Operations Support Services staff is unable to find the correct person or there is no answer, they will advise this is the case and the prisoner can be asked to nominate another person (start process at 3 above again).

 - If the call cannot be put through for any reason, indicate this at Question "Is there anyone that you need to contact or let them know where you are?" on the Immediate Needs Checklist as ‘No’ (this triggers a follow up requirement for the next shift / day to complete).

-- The Operations Support Officer will note the call, recipient and recording ID in the IOMS offender notes.
+- The Operations Support Services staff will note the call, recipient and recording ID in the IOMS offender notes.